awez/amirrajan.github.com/a-dark-room/index.md

 It finally happened.
 On April 30th, around 5pm, A Dark Room lost the #1 spot in the US App Store to Blek.
 I knew ADR would lose the spot at some point, but its still hard to describe what I felt when that happened.

-I refresh the App Store list on my iPhone and see the two mostly black icons still holding the number one and number two spot (A Dark Room and Blek).
+I refresh the App Store list on my iPhone and see the two mostly-black icons still holding the number one and number two spot (A Dark Room and Blek).
 It takes a split second to realize that the #1 spot isn't A Dark Room anymore.
 I feel defeated and relieved.
-The climax of this story has passed, I am finally into the falling action and dénouement.
+The climax of this story has passed.
+I am finally into the falling action and dénouement.

 During this time period, A Dark Room received quite a bit of news coverage: